 Middle Grades Promotion

 We do not require the completion of any specific middle school coursework for students to be promoted to 9th grade.
 However, the successful completion of certain middle school courses is required for middle grades promotion in Florida public schools.
 Many parents have contacted us with questions about this, so we have included this overview.
 Please refer to Florida Statute 1003.4156 and the Florida Department of Education for more information.
-If your child is taking middle school courses at FLVS, you may find their Middle School Sample Course Progression Recommendation guide helpful.
+If your student is taking middle school courses at FLVS, you may find their Middle School Sample Course Progression Recommendation guide helpful.

 |General Requirements for Middle Grades Promotion|